Public Records / Laserfiche

 To request public records in person, the requester may visit the Office of the City Clerk, located at City of Miami Beach City Hall, 1700 Convention Center Drive,

-151 Floor, Miami Beach, FL 33139.
+First Floor, Miami Beach, FL 33139.
 The requester may also request public records in person from the City Department serving as records custodian of documents sought.

-2. City personnel receiving public records requests shall forward a completed Public Records Request Form to the Office of the City Clerk (along with a copy of any written public records request) either electronically to email@example.com or in The transmittal of the completed Request Form to the Office of the City Clerk is for tracking purposes only.
+2. City personnel receiving public records requests shall forward a completed Public Records Request Form to the Office of the City Clerk (along with a copy of any written public records request) either electronically to firstname.lastname@example.org or in the transmittal of the completed Request Form to the Office of the City Clerk is for tracking purposes only.
 The City Department serving as records custodian of the requested records is responsible for responding to the request.

-3. Upon receipt of a public records request, the Office of the City Clerk will assign each request a number, and shall e-mail the request to the specific City Department’s Record All future correspondence regarding the request should reference the subject records request number assigned by the Clerk’s Office.
+3. Upon receipt of a public records request, the Office of the City Clerk will assign each request a number, and shall e-mail the request to the specific City Department’s Record all future correspondence regarding the request should reference the subject records request number assigned by the Clerk’s Office.

 4. The Office of the City Clerk will maintain a log for all research requests with the following information: date request made; requester’s name, telephone number, fax number and email, documents requested, name of City personnel that the records request is assigned to and completed by, results of research, and status.